aimagelab/focus-on-impact/README.md

     make
     cd ../..
     ```
-9. Generate environment layout maps as specified in the instruction of *[Occupancy Anticipation](https://github.com/facebookresearch/OccupancyAnticipation)* repository.
+9. Generate environment layout maps as specified in the instructions of *[Occupancy Anticipation](https://github.com/facebookresearch/OccupancyAnticipation)* repository.

 ## Training
 In order to train a model for exploration you can run: